 In its founding year of 1897, Bradley University demonstrated a commitment to the development and promotion of public speaking by hosting the Interstate Oratory Contest.
 This commitment would lead to the emergence of a dynasty.
 Described by the Associated Press as “the most successful extracurricular team in history,” the Bradley University Speech Team has a rich and healthy tradition of competitive success.
 And such success is made possible by the Team’s educational impact on its students.

 The team owes its national prominence and respect to Dr. L.E.
 Norton.
-Along with serving as a professor of speech and director of forensics at Bradley University from 1948 to 1973, Norton also served as the Dean of Men and chair of the speech department.
+Along with serving as a professor of speech and director of forensics at Bradley University from 1948 to 1973, Norton also served as the Dean of Men and chair of the Department of speech.
 Besides his impressive forensics coaching legacy, Dr. Norton is also credited with inventing several of the forensics events that are still in competition today, including duo interpretation and informative speaking.

-In 1956, Dr. Norton also founded Pi Kappa Delta, a forensics honor society that promotes the advancement of communication, forensic educators and forensic programs.
+In 1956, Dr. Norton joined Pi Kappa Delta, a national forensics honor society that promotes the advancement of communication, forensic educators and forensic programs.
 He served as the organization’s president from 1957-1959 and the secretary-treasurer from 1963-1973.

 While little other recorded history still exists of Dr. Norton’s career here, the following memories from alumnus and team member Doug Springer support the notion of a Bradley dynasty: